github-education-resources/graduation/README.md

 Tiers reward the effort graduates make for this celebration.
 By adding yourself to the yearbook and writing a post on DEV, you will get access to extra benefits.
 Make sure you submit your pull request before midnight Monday, May 25th PDT.

-- **Tier 1** ✉: Add yourself to the Yearbook by submitting a pull request to this repository and filling the swag shipping form.
+- **Tier 1** ✉: Add yourself to the Yearbook by submitting a pull request to this repository and filling the swag shipping Form.

 - **Tier 2** 🛍: Follow the steps on Tier 1 and write a post on DEV about a project you've built while being a student.
 You can use this [template](https://dev.to/new/octograd2020) to get started!
 - **Tier 3** 🏅: The best project posts on DEV will be highlighted live on stream during the graduation.